rhdtownsend/gyre/docs/source/user-guide/example-walkthrough.rst

   :file:`detail.l{L}.n{N}.h5`, where :file:`{L}` and :file:`{N}` are
   the harmonic degree and radial order of the mode, respectively.

-The :ref:`output-files` chapter discusses how to read and analyze these files.
+The :ref:`interpreting-output` chapter discusses how to read and analyze these files.